-I grew up eating this “stick to your ribs” soup on many a Friday night.
+I grew up eating this “stick to your ribs” Split Pea Soup on many a Friday night.
 It is my Grandma Jeannie’s recipe, made by Annie Mae, that was passed down through her mother Great Grandma Sarah who, no doubt, learned it from Great Great Grandma Ida.
 I can still see my incredibly elegant Mother picking up the big sloppy bones dripping with vegetables and herbs and sucking the meat and marrow from them.
 They were that good!
 My brother and I enjoyed the sliced hot dogs floating on top.
 I worked on this recipe for a while before I reached my perfect taste memory.
 Here it is.

 Prep time: 30 minutes